rpearce/robertwpearce.com/posts/2020-02-18-javascript-write-a-functional-programming-style-map-function.md

    function that accepts `f` of `a` and then return `f` of `b`".
-If we were summing three numbers, `sum3 :: Number -> Number -> Number -> Number`, this would read, "`sum3` has the type of an expression that accepts a `Number` that returns a function that accepts a `Number` then return a function that accepts a `Number` and then returns a `Number`."
+If we were summing three numbers, `sum3 :: Number -> Number -> Number -> Number`, this would read, "`sum3` has the type of an expression that accepts a `Number` that returns a function that accepts a `Number` then returns a function that accepts a `Number` and then returns a `Number`."
 1. `f a` says that a `Functor`, `f`, wraps some other type, `a`.
 A concrete example of this would be `[Number]`, which would be a list of numbers; in